ibm-cloud-architecture/terraform-openshift4-vcd/README.md

  * My installation aborts.
 How do I troubleshoot it?

-Ans: Per, ssh to your bootstrap host. `/root` contains the cluster info.
+Ans: ssh to your bootstrap host. `/root` contains the cluster info.

 Check the logs on the the boostrap host per [Red Hat OpenShift Troubleshooting](https://docs.openshift.com/container-platform/4.7/support/troubleshooting/troubleshooting-installations.html)